Gloucester schools cancel April break

 Safier speculated as to what the rest of the school year may look like.

-He explained that in a phone conference call on Tuesday, the Commissioner said that it is “probably, unlikely that we are going back to in May... expects a decision from the Governor’s at the latest early next week.”
+He explained that in a phone conference call on Tuesday, the commissioner said that it is “probably, unlikely that we are going back to in May ... expects a decision from the governor at the latest early next week.”

 Safier confirmed that the last day of school now will be June 17.